nicolastilly/Circle-Square-Triangle/README.md

 - Addition and removal of background colors for shapes
 - Addition or removal of empty spaces in the grid
 - Drag and drop the settings window
-- Choose all 4 shapes or just one
+- Choose all 3 shapes or just one
 - Downloading of the final composition
+- Download a 10-second video

 ![video](/motion.gif)